Jiraphapa/template/EVALUATION.rst

     Execution time for calc_splines with numba (with compilation): 3.6058600189999988 Execution time for calc_splines with numba (after compilation): 0.0004452480000001202

-Comparing with original calc_splines.py where the execution time was  0.0011502260000000042 sec., Numba optimized code can boost the exe. time to approx. 2.58 times faster on the given input.
+Comparing with original ``calc_splines.py`` where the execution time was  0.0011502260000000042 seconds, Numba optimized code can boost the execution time to approximately 2.58 times faster on the given input.
 To follwing steps are applied to measure the execution time (The ``timeit`` tool can also be invoke in the command-line):

 - importing ``from timeit import Timer``
 - define a timer for function call like ``t = Timer(lambda: calc_splines(path))``